nam-k-nguyen/health-insurance-data-visualization/README.md

 - Help me generate the boilerplate code for the histogram and the scatterplot, which I then develop upon and fix some small issues.
 - Debug (a lot).
 - Auto-complete my repetive code.
 GitHub Copilot help me tremendously.
 As an alternative to typing a similar logic 5 times.
 I write the code for 1, and press tab 4 times.
 It does get it wrong ~30% of the time though.

-## Demo

-Include a 2-3 minute demo video, showing your application in action.
-The easiest way to record this is with a screen capture tool, which also captures audio- such as Quicktime.
-Use a voiceover or video captions to explain your application.
-Demo videos should be sufficient on their own, but can reference your documentation.

-Include the name of the project, your name, the project components, and how your application works.
-You can present it on your webpage or on youtube, but linked on your webpage.